College-Level Examination Program (CLEP) and Defense Subject Standardized Tests (DSST)

 Credit by Exam Programs

-CLEP and DSST (formerly known as DANTES Subject Standardized Tests) are nationally recognized credit by exam programs.
-Credits awarded by passing scores on CLEP and DSST tests may be used in combination with other acceleration methods, (for example AP, IB, and Credit for Adult Experiential Learning) for a maximum of 45 hours of credit.
+CLEP and DSST are nationally recognized credit by exam programs.
+Credits awarded by passing scores on CLEP and DSST tests may be used in combination with other acceleration methods for a maximum of 45 hours of credit (for example, credits earned through options such as AP, IB, and Credit for Adult Experiential Learning count toward the 45 credit maximum).

 CLEP and DSST exams are given at Eastern Florida, or students may provide transcripts from exams taken at other testing sites.
 Click here for more information on the CLEP & DSST testing process.

 Is computer based testing the only option?

 Yes, CLEP and DSST exams are computer based only.
 With the computer-based tests, new questions are constantly being added, especially in rapidly changing fields such as computer science.
 An additional benefit of computer test delivery, is immediate scoring.
 Students know their test scores at the conclusion of testing with most exams.

 - Scores must be submitted on an official score report from the organization administering the examination.